You’re Almost Home.

 - Check your BroncoMail frequently for important updates

-*Your application is not complete until you’ve paid application fee and and housing down payment.
+*Your application is not complete until you’ve paid the application fee and housing down payment.

-Improve your chances of getting your assignment preferences by doing the following:
+Improve your chances of getting your community request by doing the following:

 Sophomore and Above Students: